TrueRest/angular-json-schema/README.md

   parent: 'master'
 }))
 ```
 7 When the url is called will make a back-end's request of the page schema (the same URL with "/schema" on start, the example will be `'/schema/example/:id'`.
 The following schema will create a page with 3 fields and the `'lastName'` will be the first field.
+If the `'properties'` is a object the lib will look for the propertyOrder, if its a array the order will be the array order
 ```javascript
 {
 	"title": "Example Schema",